10 Tips for Staying Safe While Camping in the Wilderness

 Spending time alone in the wilderness is one of the best ways to relieve stress, restore your attention, and calm your mind.
 Even so, solo camping adventures can be risky, especially for beginners.

-If you don’t have much camping experience, going with a friend, spouse, or other family is the best way to stay safe.
+If you have little camping experience, the best way to stay safe is to go with a friend, spouse, or other family member.

 Camping with a friend reduces outdoor fear and anxiety and allows you to share survival ideas to enrich and spice up your adventure.